-- a.
-Self-identified small businesses, MBE/WBEs and other targeted businesses. - b.
+- Self-identified small businesses, MBE/WBEs and other targeted businesses. - b.
 Certified ESBEs and SBEs. - c.
 Certified MBEs and WBEs. - d.
 Certified socially and economically disadvantaged business enterprises (SEDBEs).

-The Task 2.7 Group Definitions Report and this report identified evidence of disadvantages for persons with disabilities, including service-disabled veterans, which suggests a continued need for inclusion of these groups in entity certification.
+The Task 2.7 Group Definitions Report and this report identified evidence of disadvantages for persons with disabilities, including service-disabled veterans, which suggests a continued need for inclusion of these groups in entity certifications.

 a.
 Self-identified small businesses, MBE/WBEs and other targeted businesses.
-The City should request firms bidding on and awarded City contracts and subcontracts to identify whether they are small businesses under the U.S. Small Business Administration size standards.
+Met Council should request firms bidding on and awarded Met Council contracts and subcontracts to identify whether they are small businesses under the U.S. Small Business Administration size standards.
 The federal government's System for Award management (SAM) registration system is one example of a procurement system that requests such information.
-The City can coordinate with other entities participating in this study to identify the best option for its small business self-certification.
+Met Council can coordinate with other entities to identify the best option for small business self-certification.

-As with obtaining data to track self-identified small businesses, the City should request and maintain information about race and gender ownership of its bidders, vendors and subcontractors.
-There may be other types of ownership that the City should track as well (veteran-owned business ownership, for example).
-This self-identification would not qualify a firm for any City procurement programs.
+Met Council should request and maintain information about race and gender ownership of its bidders, vendors and subcontractors.
+There may be other types of ownership that Met Council should track as well (veteran-owned business ownership and firms owned by persons with disabilities, for example).
+This self-identification would not qualify a firm for any Met Council procurement programs.

 - b.
 Certified ESBEs and SBEs.
-The City of Brooklyn Park should use an existing regional system such as CERT or a combination of systems for its program and not establish its own certification process.
+Met Council should consider adding an SBE component to its programs for non-federally funded contracts.
 CERT, a joint certification system for several local cities and counties, currently certifies firms as small business enterprises (SBEs).
 Hennepin County uses that information to identify a subset of SBEs that are emerging small business enterprises (ESBEs). - c.
 Certified MBEs and WBEs.
-As with certified SBEs, the City should use an existing regional system such as CERT or the State TGB program for identifying MBEs and WBEs eligible for its program. - d.
+Met Council recognizes MBEs and WBEs certified through CERT and the State, DBEs and State-certified veteranand service-disabled veteran-owned firms.
+As this practice strengthens its MCUB Program, Met Council should consider continuing it. - d.
 Certified socially and economically disadvantaged business enterprises (SEDBEs).
 Entities in this study should consider a joint certification for small businesses that demonstrate, on an individual basis, both: - Social disadvantage after evaluating a personal narrative of the effects of discrimination against the business owner based on that owner's immutable personal characteristics; and - Economic disadvantage after considering financial information about the firm and the business owner.